wp-plugins/wp-ecommerce-shop-styling/readme.txt

 Read [this article](http://www.tripwiremagazine.com/2012/03/wp-tip-how-to-translate-wordpress-themes-and-plugins.html) to see how it works.

-If you speak any language except German and English, please think about sending me a translation file for the next release.
+If you speak any language except German, Italian, Hungarian and English, please think about sending me a translation file for the next release.

 You'll receive a free set of serials for all upgrade features and of course a backlink to your website.

+Great Thanks to Luca for the Italian and Endre for the Hungarian translations!

 = > Want to get notified about new features and updates? = [Follow me on twitter](https://twitter.com/intent/user?screen_name=h_etzelstorfer)